moliver28/research-handbook/content/handbook/sales/commercial/renewals-faq.md

 Q: I purchased a GitLab.com subscription through a sales person.
 How do I activate my purchase and apply my paid licenses to my namespace?

-A: See this short [video](https://www.youtube.com/watch?v=qAq8pyFP-a0) to learn how to link your GitLab.com subscription to your namespace.
-Before taking the steps described in the video, be sure that your gitlab.com user is an owner of the namespace.
+A: See [this short video](https://www.youtube.com/watch?v=qAq8pyFP-a0) to learn how to link your GitLab.com subscription to your group.
+Before taking the steps described in the video, be sure that you have the Owner role for the group.

 Q: If I add an Admin or Finance user to my group, will this take up a license even though they won't be using GitLab?